 The spin liquid was first proposed by Anderson as a resonating valence bond (RVB) ground state of the spin $1/2$ antiferromagnetic Heisenberg model on the triangular lattice~\cite{0025-5408(73)90167-0}.
 Although it is now widely believed that the true ground state of the model has a long-ranged magnetic order~\cite{PhysRevB.50.10048, PhysRevLett.82.3899,PhysRevLett.99.127004}, two-dimensional systems based on some modification of the triangular Heisenberg model provide us with realistic possibilities of reaching the spin liquid.
-This is because some of organic conductors are basically described by the triangular structure with some additional elements and they indeed do not show clear indications of the symmetry breaking~\cite{PhysRevLett.91.107001, PhysRevB.77.104413}.
-If one can understand how and in which direction the spin-liquid state is more stabilized and what kind of spin liquids is expected even on the level of model studies, it greatly helps as a clue for stabilizing them.
+This is because some organic conductors are basically described by the triangular structure with some additional elements, and they indeed do not show clear indications of symmetry breaking~\cite{PhysRevLett.91.107001, PhysRevB.77.104413}.
+If one can understand how and in which direction the spin-liquid state becomes more stabilized and what kind of spin liquids is expected even at the level of model studies, it will greatly help as a clue for stabilizing spin liquids.

-In this letter, we study the Heisenberg model on the triangular lattice shown in Fig.~\ref{fig:j1j2_schematic_PD}(a) with weak next-nearest neighbor interaction $J_2$ illustrated in the inset of Fig.~\ref{fig:j1j2_schematic_PD}(b).
+In this letter, we study the Heisenberg model on the triangular lattice shown in Fig.~\ref{fig:j1j2_schematic_PD}(a) with a weak next-nearest-neighbor interaction $J_2$ illustrated in the inset of Fig.~\ref{fig:j1j2_schematic_PD}(b).
 The Hamiltonian has the form